nihas/Jetpack-ViewBinding-Login-Mvvm/README.md

-# ViewBinding
+# Jetpack ViewBinding
-Sample demonstrating the use  of View Binding to Activities and Fragments with comments
+Sample demonstrating the use  of View Binding to Activities and Fragments With MVVM - Retrofit - Coroutines

 ## Want to understand View Binding ?
-Give a read to my <a href="https://gsrathoreniks.medium.com/view-binding-android-fb1dddeafdd6">View Binding - Android</a> blog on Medium and you'll have all your queries resolved.
+Give a read to my <a href="https://www.techbiriyani.com/synthetics-imports-are-deprecated-migrate-to-jetpack-view-binding-android/">Migrate to Jetpack view binding</a> on my personal blog (<a href="https://www.techbiriyani.com">TechBiriyani</a>) and you'll have all your queries resolved.